be quiet! Pure Power 10 600W PSU Review

 Specifications

-Again, the L10-CM-600 earns 80 PLUS Silver and ETA-C certifications, so it is efficient enough for its price tag.
-On top of that, a LAMBDA-A++ rating means this PSU's overall noise output at 30-32°C is kept below 20 dB(A).
+Again, the L10-CM-600 earns 80 PLUS Silver and ETA-A- certifications, so it is efficient enough for its price tag.
+On top of that, a LAMBDA-A+ rating means this PSU's overall noise output at 30-32°C is kept below 20 dB(A).
 In other words, it's very quiet.

 be quiet!'s L10-CM-600 bears a 40°C temperature rating, and its protection features set is complete.
 Besides over-temperature protection, we also observe over-current protection on the +12V rails.
 Although this is a safe choice, we've seen where OCP can cause problems in the form of unexpected shut-downs if the triggering points are configured too tightly.